kevinanielsen/shurtle/README.md

 Configure a `.env` file with a MONGO_STRING and optionally a PORT if needed.

 #### Both
-To develop on the project as a whole, make sure to set up a `.env` file in the frontend folder with a BACKEND_URL pointing to your `http://localhost:PORT`
+To develop on the project as a whole, make sure to edit the base_url in `frontend/src/actions/shortenUrl.ts` to match your backend url.

+### Test
+Shurtle uses vitest to do unit-testing.
+To run the tests use either `bun run test` or `npx vitest`